tobiasraabe/tobiasraabe.github.io/content/pages/projects.md

 This project comprises the content of a time series analysis course.
 There is a theoretical section and problems sets with implementations in Julia.
-If you want to give it a try yourself, you can follow the Binder badges where you can code on-line in your browser without installing Julia on your system.
+If you want to give it a try yourself, you can follow the Binder badges where you can code online in your browser without installing Julia on your system.

 - [Project on Github](https://github.com/tobiasraabe/time_series)
 - [Project Page](https://tobiasraabe.github.com/time_series)